-For a complete 2019 Freedom Fest schedule, Click HERE.
+For a complete Freedom Fest schedule, click HERE.

-Sheboygan County YMCA along with Coulis Cardiology is hosting the “2019 YMCA/Coulis Cardiology Freedom Run.”
-The run begins at 7:30 AM.
+The Freedom Run, co-sponsored by the Sheboygan County YMCA, begins at 7:30 AM on the 4th.
 Broughton Drive from Wisconsin Avenue, north and up the hill to Barrett Street will be closed to vehicle traffic and parking prohibited beginning at 7:00 AM on the 4th.

 Independence Day Parade

-- The parade starts at 9:00 AM.
-Route- N. 8th Street to Michigan Avenue to Broughton Drive
+- The parade starts at 9:00 AM and the route follows N 8th Street to Michigan Avenue to Broughton Drive.

 Independence Day Traffic Restrictions

 - Broughton Drive will remain closed to vehicle traffic and parking will be prohibited from Michigan Avenue south to Wisconsin Avenue for the safety of pedestrians and the lakefront activities.

 - Parking will be prohibited along the north side of Pennsylvania Avenue from N. 7 Street west to Water Street all day to provide two lanes of westbound traffic leaving from the lakefront.

 - After the fireworks, traffic using Pennsylvania Avenue to leave the lakefront will be directed west to 9th Street, where vehicles may turn north or south.